rohan-fowlerharper/PixelMe/README.md

 - 🎨 Colour picker (based on the colour palette of the template, if available)
 - 🌈 Selected colour influences app theme
 - 👁️‍🗨️ Toggle template visibility (if available)
+- 🖼️ Download drawings as a PNG file

 ## To run the repository: